japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceStrategy.md

   scanBuilder: (Seq[Attribute], Seq[Expression], Seq[Filter]) => RDD[InternalRow]): SparkPlan
 ----

-`pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-RowDataSourceScanExec.adoc#creating-instance, RowDataSourceScanExec>> leaf physical operator given a <<spark-sql-LogicalPlan-LogicalRelation.adoc#, LogicalRelation>> leaf logical operator (possibly as a child of a <<spark-sql-SparkPlan-FilterExec.adoc#, FilterExec>> and a <<spark-sql-SparkPlan-ProjectExec.adoc#, ProjectExec>> unary physical operators).
+`pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-RowDataSourceScanExec.md#creating-instance, RowDataSourceScanExec>> leaf physical operator given a <<spark-sql-LogicalPlan-LogicalRelation.md#, LogicalRelation>> leaf logical operator (possibly as a child of a <<spark-sql-SparkPlan-FilterExec.md#, FilterExec>> and a <<spark-sql-SparkPlan-ProjectExec.md#, ProjectExec>> unary physical operators).

-In other words, `pruneFilterProjectRaw` simply converts a <<spark-sql-LogicalPlan-LogicalRelation.adoc#, LogicalRelation>> leaf logical operator into a <<spark-sql-SparkPlan-RowDataSourceScanExec.adoc#, RowDataSourceScanExec>> leaf physical operator (possibly under a <<spark-sql-SparkPlan-FilterExec.adoc#, FilterExec>> and a <<spark-sql-SparkPlan-ProjectExec.adoc#, ProjectExec>> unary physical operators).
+In other words, `pruneFilterProjectRaw` simply converts a <<spark-sql-LogicalPlan-LogicalRelation.md#, LogicalRelation>> leaf logical operator into a <<spark-sql-SparkPlan-RowDataSourceScanExec.md#, RowDataSourceScanExec>> leaf physical operator (possibly under a <<spark-sql-SparkPlan-FilterExec.md#, FilterExec>> and a <<spark-sql-SparkPlan-ProjectExec.md#, ProjectExec>> unary physical operators).

-NOTE: `pruneFilterProjectRaw` is almost like <<spark-sql-SparkPlanner.adoc#pruneFilterProject, SparkPlanner.pruneFilterProject>>.
+NOTE: `pruneFilterProjectRaw` is almost like <<spark-sql-SparkPlanner.md#pruneFilterProject, SparkPlanner.pruneFilterProject>>.

-Internally, `pruneFilterProjectRaw` splits the input `filterPredicates` expressions to <<selectFilters, select the Catalyst expressions that can be converted to data source filter predicates>> (and handled by the <<spark-sql-LogicalPlan-LogicalRelation.adoc#relation, BaseRelation>> of the `LogicalRelation`).
+Internally, `pruneFilterProjectRaw` splits the input `filterPredicates` expressions to <<selectFilters, select the Catalyst expressions that can be converted to data source filter predicates>> (and handled by the <<spark-sql-LogicalPlan-LogicalRelation.md#relation, BaseRelation>> of the `LogicalRelation`).

-`pruneFilterProjectRaw` combines all expressions that are neither convertible to data source filters nor can be handled by the relation using `And` binary expression (that creates a so-called `filterCondition` that will eventually be used to create a <<spark-sql-SparkPlan-FilterExec.adoc#, FilterExec>> physical operator if non-empty).
+`pruneFilterProjectRaw` combines all expressions that are neither convertible to data source filters nor can be handled by the relation using `And` binary expression (that creates a so-called `filterCondition` that will eventually be used to create a <<spark-sql-SparkPlan-FilterExec.md#, FilterExec>> physical operator if non-empty).

-`pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-RowDataSourceScanExec.adoc#creating-instance, RowDataSourceScanExec>> leaf physical operator.
+`pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-RowDataSourceScanExec.md#creating-instance, RowDataSourceScanExec>> leaf physical operator.

-If it is possible to use a column pruning only to get the right projection and if the columns of this projection are enough to evaluate all filter conditions, `pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-FilterExec.adoc#creating-instance, FilterExec>> unary physical operator (with the unhandled predicate expressions and the `RowDataSourceScanExec` leaf physical operator as the child).
+If it is possible to use a column pruning only to get the right projection and if the columns of this projection are enough to evaluate all filter conditions, `pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-FilterExec.md#creating-instance, FilterExec>> unary physical operator (with the unhandled predicate expressions and the `RowDataSourceScanExec` leaf physical operator as the child).

-NOTE: In this case no extra <<spark-sql-SparkPlan-ProjectExec.adoc#, ProjectExec>> unary physical operator is created.
+NOTE: In this case no extra <<spark-sql-SparkPlan-ProjectExec.md#, ProjectExec>> unary physical operator is created.

-Otherwise, `pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-FilterExec.adoc#creating-instance, FilterExec>> unary physical operator (with the unhandled predicate expressions and the `RowDataSourceScanExec` leaf physical operator as the child) that in turn becomes the <<spark-sql-SparkPlan-ProjectExec.adoc#child, child>> of a new <<spark-sql-SparkPlan-ProjectExec.adoc#creating-instance, ProjectExec>> unary physical operator.
+Otherwise, `pruneFilterProjectRaw` creates a <<spark-sql-SparkPlan-FilterExec.md#creating-instance, FilterExec>> unary physical operator (with the unhandled predicate expressions and the `RowDataSourceScanExec` leaf physical operator as the child) that in turn becomes the <<spark-sql-SparkPlan-ProjectExec.md#child, child>> of a new <<spark-sql-SparkPlan-ProjectExec.md#creating-instance, ProjectExec>> unary physical operator.

 NOTE: `pruneFilterProjectRaw` is used exclusively when `DataSourceStrategy` execution planning strategy is <<apply, executed>> (for a `LogicalRelation` with a `CatalystScan` relation) and <<pruneFilterProject, pruneFilterProject>> (when <<apply, executed>> for a `LogicalRelation` with a `PrunedFilteredScan` or a `PrunedScan` relation).